ppy/osu-wiki/news/2016/2016-07-23-aspire-2-concludes-winners-announced.md

 [Fort](https://osu.ppy.sh/users/Fort) brought out all of his storyboarding and mapping muscle, creating a phenomenal example of how much well-done storyboards can add to a map.
 [Play Fort's masterpiece for yourself here!](https://osu.ppy.sh/beatmapsets/484661)

-[Kin](https://osu.ppy.sh/users/480689) won over the judges with their beautifully color annotated 2B-inclusive map.
+::Kin::{ user-id=480689 } won over the judges with their beautifully color annotated 2B-inclusive map.
 This sounds unimpressive, but believe me - it is a strong enough entry to give the developers serious pause to consider 2B as an official mechanic.
 [Play Kin's amazing entry here!](https://osu.ppy.sh/beatmapsets/484802)

-[Taeyang](https://osu.ppy.sh/users/2732340) brought out all of their Elite Mapper prowess, creating an extremely impressive entry (complete with spectacular storyboard) that only fell short of being a top 5 scorer due to the autofail restriction listed in the contest rules.
+::Taeyang::{ user-id=2732340 } brought out all of their Elite Mapper prowess, creating an extremely impressive entry (complete with spectacular storyboard) that only fell short of being a top 5 scorer due to the autofail restriction listed in the contest rules.
 Alas!
 Still a phenomenal entry, and definitely worthy of its spot as an Honorable Mention.
 [Play their entry for yourself here!](https://osu.ppy.sh/beatmapsets/484577)

 [Wafu](https://osu.ppy.sh/users/Wafu) stunned us all with an excellent map coupled with a stunning storyboard to the backing track.
 Very much worthy of its mention!
 [Play Wafu's entry here!](https://osu.ppy.sh/beatmapsets/484593)